From Motion Signals to Insights: A Unified Framework for Student Behavior Analysis and Feedback in Physical Education Classes: Related Work

 \subsection{AI-based Student Behavior Analysis}

 Current AI-based methods for student behavior analysis primarily utilize computer vision to examine classroom videos.
-Many studies treat behavior analysis as an object detection task, identifying specific behaviors such as raising hands \cite{zhouWhoAreRaising2018,linHandRaisingGestureDetection2018,siHandraisingGestureDetection2019,liuFastAccurateHandRaising2020} or sleeping \cite{liSleepGestureDetection2019}, while others focus on detecting multiple behaviors within the classroom environment \cite{wangEffectiveYawnBehavior2019,yangStudentClassroomBehavior2023,huRealTimeClassroomBehavior2024}.
-Some approaches incorporate human pose estimation, extracting skeletal data from videos to detect behaviors based on posture \cite{linStudentBehaviorRecognition2021,yuCCPoseNetHumanPose2023}.
-Additionally, methods like micro-expression \cite{peiMicroexpressionRecognitionAlgorithm2019} and emotion recognition \cite{liExploringArtificialIntelligence2023,huRealTimeClassroomBehavior2024} are employed to further analyze student behavior.
-Temporal action detection has also been explored to capture the start, duration, and end of student actions for more comprehensive analysis \cite{yuRawVideoPedagogical2024}.
-Unlike these video-based approaches, our method analyzes students' motion signals, making it more suitable for the open and complex movements typical of physical education classes.
+Most studies treat behavior analysis as an object detection task (e.g., identifying hand-raising or sleeping \cite{zhouWhoAreRaising2018,liSleepGestureDetection2019,liuFastAccurateHandRaising2020}) or detect multiple behaviors \cite{wangEffectiveYawnBehavior2019,yangStudentClassroomBehavior2023} by integrating pose estimation, micro-expression, or emotion recognition \cite{peiMicroexpressionRecognitionAlgorithm2019,linStudentBehaviorRecognition2021,liExploringArtificialIntelligence2023,huRealTimeClassroomBehavior2024}.
+Temporal action detection has also been explored to capture the duration of student actions \cite{yuRawVideoPedagogical2024}.
+Unlike these video-based approaches, our method analyzes students’ IMU motion signals, making it more suitable for the open and complex movements typical of physical education classes.